BenishBaby/OfflinePhotoUploader/README.md

 - Error handling kept simple for brevity.

 ## Using AI
-Some boilerplate scaffolding and file generation were assisted by an AI code assistant.
+Boilerplate scaffolding and file generation were assisted by an AI code assistant.
+Made use of Github Copilot and Gemini Agent Preview mode.
 All design decisions and structure were curated for clarity and modularity.
+The AI tools were particularly useful in generating the UI test cases and Unit Test cases.